-Ms. Best is a Human Resources and Operations leader with 20 years of progressive experience within the Biotech, Construction, Finance and Professional Services Sectors with key experience in startups and SMEs.
-Her work with life science companies include Cambria Pharmaceuticals and Antigenics LLC (now Agenus) where she helped both companies transition out of university settings.
+Ms. Best is a human resources and operations leader with 20 years of progressive experience within the biotech, construction, finance, and professional services sectors with key experience in startups and SMEs.
+Her work with life science companies includes Cambria Pharmaceuticals and Antigenics LLC (now Agenus), where she helped both companies transition out of university settings.
 Ms. Best is well-versed in identifying, defining, and driving strategic HR initiatives, developing and aligning HR policy and procedures, and orchestrating effective talent management solutions.
 She specializes in company culture and has collaborated with Education First (EF) on a speaker series about building company culture.
 She has also previously served as a judge in the HULT prize/Clinton Global Initiative.

 Mr. Brauns brings tested and diverse operational experience in the life sciences field over the last 25 years gained in the academic hospital environment and in biotech and medical device companies and medical philanthropies.
-Prior to joining SmartPharm, Mr. Brauns was the Associate Director of the Vaccine and Immunotherapy Center (VIC) at the Massachusetts General Hospital (MGH), where over a five-year period he helped to double the funding of the Center, including landing key STTR grants and other contracts for support of preclinical life science technologies and guiding four preclinical technologies toward development partnerships.
-Before his work with VIC, he held positions as Vice President of Strategic Planning for Boston BioCom, a biotechnology company, Vice President of Marketing and Communication for BL Healthcare, a home health monitoring technology company, Assistant Director of the International Program in the Center for the Integration of Medicine and Innovative Technology (CIMIT) at MGH, and Director of Program Development at the Adelson Medical Research Foundation.
+Prior to joining SmartPharm, Mr. Brauns was the associate director of the Vaccine and Immunotherapy Center (VIC) at the Massachusetts General Hospital (MGH), where over a five-year period he helped to double the funding of the center, including landing key STTR grants and other contracts for support of preclinical life science technologies and guiding four preclinical technologies toward development partnerships.
+Before his work with VIC, he held positions as vice president of strategic planning for Boston BioCom, a biotechnology company; vice president of marketing and communication for BL Healthcare, a home health monitoring technology company; assistant director of the international program in the Center for the Integration of Medicine and Innovative Technology (CIMIT) at MGH; and director of program development at the Adelson Medical Research Foundation.

-Prior to joining SmartPharm, Dr. Hebert served as Associate Director of Innovation for Partners HealthCare where he utilized his business development, legal, and scientific experience to launch biotechnology start-up companies based upon research conducted at Massachusetts General Hospital and Brigham and Women’s Hospital.
+Prior to joining SmartPharm, Dr. Hebert served as associate director of innovation for Partners HealthCare, where he utilized his business development, legal, and scientific experience to launch biotechnology start-up companies based upon research conducted at Massachusetts General Hospital and Brigham and Women’s Hospital.

-Mr. Thomas has more than 40 years of experience in a variety of financial and accounting positions, with the last 33 years spent in the medical, pharmaceutical and device fields.
-From 2001 until 2018, Mr. Thomas served as Chief Financial Officer and Secretary of CorMatrix Cardiovascular, a privately held medical device company and a director from 2001 until 2016.
-Since 1991, Mr. Thomas has served as Chief Financial Officer, Secretary and Director of Motion Reality, Inc., a privately held motion capture and simulation company.
-Since 2012, Mr. Thomas has served as a Director of Novelion Therapeutics, Inc., formerly QLT, Inc., a public biotechnology company and Medovex, Inc., a public medical device company.
-Since 2014, Mr. Thomas has served as a Director of NantKwest, Inc., a public biotechnology company.
-During the past 10 years, Mr. Thomas served as acting Chief Financial Officer for DemeRx, Inc., MRI Interventions, Inc., MiMedx Group, Inc. and DARA BioSciences, and as a director of MRI Interventions, Inc. From 1999 and 2012, Mr. Thomas also served as a Trustee and subsequently the Chairman of the Finance Committee of The Walker School, a private Pre-K through 12 grade school.
-Mr. Thomas is a Certified Public Accountant and graduated from the University of Virginia, McIntire School of Commerce.
+Mr. Thomas has more than 40 years of experience in a variety of financial and accounting positions, with the last 33 years spent in the medical, pharmaceutical, and device fields.
+From 2001 until 2018, Mr. Thomas served as chief financial officer and secretary of CorMatrix Cardiovascular, a privately held medical device company and a director from 2001 until 2016.
+Since 1991, Mr. Thomas has served as chief financial officer, secretary, and director of Motion Reality, Inc., a privately held motion capture and simulation company.
+Since 2012, Mr. Thomas has served as a director of Novelion Therapeutics, Inc., formerly QLT, Inc., a public biotechnology company, and Medovex, Inc., a public medical device company.
+Since 2014, Mr. Thomas has served as a director of NantKwest, Inc., a public biotechnology company.
+During the past 10 years, Mr. Thomas served as acting chief financial officer for DemeRx, Inc., MRI Interventions, Inc., MiMedx Group, Inc., and DARA BioSciences, and as a director of MRI Interventions, Inc. From 1999 and 2012, Mr. Thomas also served as a trustee and subsequently the chairman of the finance committee of The Walker School, a private Pre-K through grade 12 school.
+Mr. Thomas is a certified public accountant and graduated from the University of Virginia, McIntire School of Commerce.